AI-Native Interface

 run a diagnosis on it and tell me what's wrong."

-Discover Hermes / Claude Code / Codex / OpenClaw instances on a paired machine, add only the ones you want governed, then project attach-mode sessions into ClawButler.
+Discover Hermes / Claude Code / Codex / OpenClaw instances on a paired machine, add only the ones you want governed, project attach-mode sessions into ClawButler, then inspect managed session summaries and pending permissions.

 bash